What is Capacitance?

-Resistance slows down the rate of transfer of charge carriers (usually electrons) by "brute force."
-In this process, some of the energy is invariably converted from electrical form to heat.
+Resistance slows down the transfer rate of charge carriers (usually electrons) by "brute force."
+In this process, some energy is invariably converted from electrical form to heat.
 Resistance is said to consume power for this reason.
-Resistance is present in dc as well as in ac circuits, and works the same way for either direct or alternating current.
+Resistance is present in dc as well as in ac circuits and works the same way for either direct or alternating current.

 Inductance impedes the flow of ac charge carriers by temporarily storing the energy as a magnetic field.
 But this energy is given back later.

-Capacitance impedes the flow of ac charge carriers by temporarily storing the energy as an electric field.
+Capacitance impedes the flow of ac charge carriers by temporarily storing the energy as an electric potential field.
 This energy is given back later, just as it is in an inductance.
-Capacitance is not generally important in pure-dc circuits.
-It can have significance in circuits where dc is pulsating, and not steady.
+Capacitance is not generally necessary in pure-dc circuits.
+However, it can have significance in circuits where dc is pulsating and not steady.

 Capacitance, like inductance, can appear when it is not wanted or intended.
-As with inductance, this effect tends to become more evident as the ac frequency increases.
+As with inductance, this effect becomes more evident as the ac frequency increases.

 Capacitance in electric circuits is deliberately introduced by a device called a capacitor.
-It was discovered by the Prussian scientist Ewald Georg von Kleist in 1745 and independently by the Dutch physicist Pieter van Musschenbroek at about the same time, while in the process of investigating electrostatic phenomena.
+It was discovered by the Prussian scientist Ewald Georg von Kleist in 1745 and independently by the Dutch physicist Pieter van Musschenbroek at about the same time while investigating electrostatic phenomena.
 They discovered that electricity obtained from an electrostatic machine could be stored for a period of time and then released.
 The device, which came to be known as the Leyden jar, consisted of a stoppered glass vial or jar filled with water, with a nail piercing the stopper and dipping into the water.
-By holding the jar in the hand and touching the nail to the conductor of an electrostatic machine, they found that a shock could be obtained from the nail after disconnecting it, by touching it with the free hand.
+By holding the jar in hand and touching the nail to the conductor of an electrostatic machine, they found that a shock could be obtained from the nail after disconnecting it by touching it with the free hand.